areepatw96/MERN-stack-social-media-webapp/README.md

   memories, and this app will provide users with a platform to share those experiences with others and preserve them for the future.
-- Creating a fullstack MERN application with various features: It is a complex process that demands a thorough understanding of modern web development tools to build a fullstack   MERN app with authentication, likes, dark mode, and a responsive design.
+- Creating a fullstack MERN application with various features: It is a complex process that demands a thorough understanding of modern web development tools to build a fullstack     MERN app with authentication, likes, dark mode, and a responsive design.
 - Learning and applying various web development techniques: This project offers the chance to study and use several web development techniques, such as React, MongoDB, Node.js, Express, Material-UI, and JWT authentication.